Thomas M. King, LICSW

 Gina joined MACA in 2008, bringing a background in child and victim services.
 Gina oversees the administration of our state and federal funding to the CACs.
 She completed the Leadership Exchange and Coaching (LEC) program convened by the Northeast Regional Children’s Advocacy Center (NRCAC).
 She previously served at the YWCA in her hometown of New Britain, Connecticut, as an early childhood educator and a volunteer counselor/advocate with the YWCA Connecticut Sexual Assault Crisis Services (CONNSACS) program, providing hotline crisis counseling and medical accompaniment to survivors of sexual violence.
 Gina holds a BA in Psychology from Mount Holyoke College.

 Prior to joining MACA in April 2018, Madeline worked as an Intensive Foster Care Social Worker at Cambridge Family and Children’s Service, providing clinical case management services to children in the Department of Children and Family’s (DCF) custody.
 Madeline was first introduced to the world of Children’s Advocacy Centers in 2009 during a short-term volunteer role at a CAC in South Carolina.
 Her interest in, and passion for, the work done by CACs deepened while serving as a Family Advocate at Boulder County, Colorado’s CAC, Blue Sky Bridge.
 Madeline holds a Bachelor of Social Work degree from the University of Vermont and a Master of Social Work degree from the Graduate School of Social Work at the University of Denver.

-MACA's current student intern through Northeastern University's Cooperative Learning Program, Arianna is a third year student at Northeastern University and is pursuing a combined B.S. in Criminal justice and Psychology.
+MACA's current student intern through Northeastern University's Cooperative Learning Program, Jack is a fifth year at Northeastern and is pursuing a degree in Philosophy with a minor in Political Science.